pmainguet/udemy-courses/Javascript/README.md

 ## Closure - for private variable definition

 - an inner function has always access to the VARIABLES and the PARAMETERS of its outer function, EVEN AFTER THE OUTER FUNCTION HAS RETURNED.
+- another definition: closures are functions that can access and use variable that are not directly passed into the function

         function retirement(retirementAge){                 => outer function
             var a = ...